Testadura-Mark/SolidgroundUX/README.md

 It:
 - Generates a folder structure
-- Copies a template (full or minimal)
+- Copies the template scripts to the repository
+- Creates a default script based on the exe-template
 - Optionally adds argument parsing and config support
 - Ensures consistent bootstrap + constructor setup